| Home | Presses | Intro | Site Map | P.R. | Chemicals | Answers |

 Therefore, the factors that make a given draw possible are complicated and may require some research and development work, unless the job has been done here before and the parameters already determined for it.
 Some draws may not be practical in a hand press, or, if the ID of the jacket is very small and the reduction large, it may not be possible to apply enough force without bending the punch.

-For better appearance and performance with open tip rifle bullets, concentricity is improved by using a slightly more complex die that has a pre-alignment chamber for the jacket and a guide bushing on the punch, starting and holding it very straight as it goes into the constriction area.
+For jackets having the jacket wall reduced as well as the diameter, concentricity is improved by using a more complex die, called the JRD-2-, that has a pre-alignment chamber for the jacket and a guide bushing on the punch, starting and holding it very straight as it goes into the constriction area.
 This insures that the jacket does not "tip" as it is pushed through the die, improving the concentricity over the basic draw die.
 Punches can be made of tougher steels, which tend to resist flexing but are more time consuming to heat treat.
 (See JRD-2 Draw Dies)

-Corbin builds the simple JRD-1 for general purpose drawing, and the more complex JRD-2 for closer control of wall concentricity and for reducing the wall thickness while drawing the diameter down.
-The JRD-1 punch is a simple straight rod press fitted with threaded base base appropriate to the press ram, whereas the JRD-2 punch is from one piece of tougher steel either directly threaded into the ram or fitted to a 5/8-24 to 1-in x 12 thread base (for the -H presses).
-The difference in cost reflects the additional time for turning, polishing, and heat treatment with the tougher steel, as well as the extra time required to machine and lap the pre-alignment guide or "nest" in the JRD-2 die cavity.
+Corbin builds the simple JRD-1 for general purpose drawing, and the more complex JRD-2 to control of wall concentricity and for reducing the wall thickness while drawing the diameter down.
+The JRD-1 punch is a simple straight rod press fitted with threaded base base appropriate to the press ram, whereas the JRD-2 punch is from one piece of tougher steel either directly threaded into the ram or fitted to a 5/8-24 to 1-in x 12 thread base (for the -H presses) and fitted to a sliding alignment sleeve.

 The JRD-2die has a cavity that accepts a sliding bushing on the punch, pre-aligning the die, punch, and jacket for a highly concentric draw.